waku-org/pm/adr/0001-waku-message-uid.md

     - **PRO:** Negligible collision probability (if the content is well thought), contains metadata, non-traceable (looks like random data).
     - **CON:** High complexity, not-so-performant generation (hashing, encryption), not sortable at archive query time.

-# Waku Relay: deduplication and integrity
+# Waku Relay: deduplication, integrity check, and DoS mitigation

 Based on the low collision probability of some of the schemas described above, this MUID could be used as the message and seen caches key.

-A message that reuses the same ID with a different payload within the *Message Cache* window won’t be relayed.
+A message that reuses the same ID with a different payload within the ***Message Cache*** window won’t be relayed.
 In the same way, if it is replayed within the **Seen Cache** window, it won’t be received by subscribers.

-Additionally, as all nodes can compute the **checksum** part of a message ID, a validator can be integrated to guarantee the Waku Message integrity.
+Additionally, if an open and permissionless network is desirable, no asymmetric key signing should be performed on the message checksum.
+This way, all nodes can compute the **signature** part of a message ID, and any relay node in the network can check the Waku Message integrity.

+On the other hand, if a private network is desirable (e.g., to mitigate DoS attacks), the message checksum should be signed using a cryptographic signing algorithm (e.g., ***ECDSA***).
+To distinguish only the valid messages, a remote relayer node participating on a network, i.e., holding the public key of the network, should perform the *signature* validation and reject the messages that do not pass the validation.

 # Waku Archive and Waku Store: durable streams